-- i.
-The level of incremental learning expected to be provided by the Project; - ii.
-The applicability of the new learning related to the planning development and operation of an efficient Transmission System to the other Network Licensees; - iii.
-The plans to disseminate learning from the Project, both to Network Licensees and to other interested parties, with credit being given to innovative plans, tools and techniques which enable learning to be shared openly and easily with other Network Licensees; and - iv.
-The robustness of the methodology to capture the results from the Project and disseminate the learning to other Network Licensees; - v.
-The treatment of Intellectual Property Rights (IPR): - A Network Licensee must outline how it intends to conform to the default arrangements for IPR set out in chapter 9. - If the Network Licensee wishes to deviate from the default arrangements it must demonstrate how any Network Licensee can reproduce the outcomes of the Project.
-This must take into account any potential constraints or costs caused by the alternative arrangements.
-The Network Licensee must justify how these alternative arrangements will be able to deliver value for money for customers. - The Network Licensee must also set out its approach to agree fair and reasonable terms for the future use of any Background IPR and Commercial Products needed for other Network Licensees who wish to reproduce the Project outcomes.
-This should demonstrate how the approach delivers value for money for customers.
+- i. the level of incremental learning expected to be provided by the Project - ii. the applicability of the new learning related to the planning development and operation of an efficient Transportation System to the other Network Licensees - iii. the plans to disseminate learning from the Project, both to Network Licensees and to other interested parties, with credit being given to innovative plans tools and techniques which will be shared openly and easily with other Network Licensees - iv. the robustness of the methodology to capture the results from the Project and disseminate the learning to other Network Licensees - v. the treatment of IPR.
+Where a Network Licensee wishes to deviate from the default requirement for IPR set out in Chapter B: Section 8, it must demonstrate how the learning from the Project can be meaningfully disseminated to network operators and other interested parties.
+This must take into account any potential constraints or costs caused, or resulting from, the imposed IPR arrangements.
+It must justify why the proposed IPR arrangements provide value for money for consumers

-(d) Is innovative (ie not business as usual) and has an unproven business case where the innovation risk warrants a limited Development and/or Demonstration Project to demonstrate its effectiveness

-5.54.
-The NIC is specifically targeted at innovative Projects that a Network Licensee would not perform in its normal course of business because the specific commercial, technical, operational or regulatory risks associated with the Project are so large that shareholders will not speculatively fund them.
+(d) Are innovative (ie not business as usual) and have an unproven business case where the innovation risk warrants a limited development or demonstration Project to demonstrate its effectiveness 5.54.
+The NIC is specifically targeted at innovative Projects that a Network Licensee would not perform in its normal course of business for example because the specific commercial, technical, operational or regulatory risks associated with the Project are too large that shareholders will not speculatively fund them.

 5.55.
-The Network Licensee must demonstrate that the Project it would like to fund is innovative, untested at the scale and circumstance in which the Network Licensee wishes it to be deployed and that new learning will result from the Project.
-This is to prevent the deployment of proven technologies or practices using funding from the NIC.
+The Network Licensee must demonstrate that the Project they would like to fund is innovative, untested at the scale and circumstance in which the Network Licensee wishes it to be deployed and that new learning will result from the Project.
+This is to prevent the widespread deployment of proven technologies or practices using NIC funding.